 christmas crack, cracker toffee, stacked

 This Christmas crack recipe is a great festive treat that the whole family will love!
-Saltine crackers are topped with toffee and chocolate and topped with pecans and sprinkles for an easy holiday candy.
+Saltine crackers are smothered with toffee and chocolate and topped with pecans and sprinkles for an easy holiday candy.

 Save this recipe!